-"Ethiopian coffee dress", a suggestion to the traditional coffee ceremony.
+In North America and Europe, this dress has been referred to as "Ethiopian coffee dress", a referenc to the traditional Ethiopian coffee ceremony.

 "Habesha kemis" which is in Amharic, the official Ethiopian language, refers to the national traditional outfit of Ethiopian women.
 It is often a long snow white dress decorated with embroidery and accompanied with a shawl called "netela".

 It is a very thin and delicate scarf made from cotton and is rather large: about 160 x 260 cm or 63 x 102 inches.
 The embroidery done on the ends of the "netela" are usually decorated to match the dress it accompanies.